-Agency certify they ensure the privacy of child care staff members (including ld care staff member) when providing the results of the comprehensive eck?
+Does the Lead Agency certify they ensure the privacy of child care staff members (including prospective child care staff member) when providing the results of the comprehensive background check?

-[x] Yes.

 [] No. If no, describe the current process of notification:

-Appeals process ses for background checks
+5.7.11 Appeals processes for background checks

-prospective sta must provide for a process that allows child care provider staff members (and ff members) to appeal the results of a background check to challenge the accuracy so of the information contained in the individual's background check report.
+Lead Agencies must provide for a process that allows child care provider staff members (and prospective staff members) to appeal the results of a background check to challenge the accuracy or completeness of the information contained in the individual's background check report.

-Does the appea ls process:
+Does the appeals process:

 i.
 Provide the affected individual with information related to each disqualifying crime in a report, along with information/notice on the opportunity to appeal.

-[x] Yes.

-[] No. Describe:

 ii.
 Provide the affected individual with clear instructions about how to complete the appeals process for each background check component if they wish to challenge the accuracy or completeness of the information contained in such individual's background report.

-[x] Yes.

-[] No. Describe:

 iii.
 Ensure the Lead Agency attempts to verify the accuracy of the information challenged by the individual, including making an effort to locate any missing disposition information related to the disqualifying crime.

-[x] Yes.

-[] No. Describe:

 iv.
 Get completed in a timely manner.

-[x] Yes.

-[] No. Describe:

-V. Ensure the affected individual receives written notice of the decision.
+v.
+Ensure the affected individual receives written notice of the decision.
 In the case of a negative determination, the decision must indicate (1) the Lead Agency's efforts to verify the accuracy of information challenged by the individual, (2) any additional appeals rights available to the individual, and (3) information on how the individual can correct the federal or State records at issue in the case.

-[x] Yes.

-[] No Describe:

-Facilitate coordination between the Lead Agency and other agencies in charge of background check information and results (such as the Child Welfare office and the State Identification Bureau), to ensure the appeals process is conducted in
+vi.
+Facilitate coordination between the Lead Agency and other agencies in charge of background check information and results (such as the Child Welfare office and the State Identification Bureau), to ensure the appeals process is conducted in accordance with the Act.

-[x] Yes.

-[] No. Describe:

-5.7.12 Provisio onal hiring of prospective staff members
+5.7.12 Provisional hiring of prospective staff members

-backgro gencies must at least complete and receive a qualifying result for either the FBI criminal bund check or a fingerprint-based in-state criminal background check where the individual before prospective staff members may provide services or be in the vicinity of children.
+Lead Agencies must at least complete and receive a qualifying result for either the FBI criminal background check or a fingerprint-based in-state criminal background check where the individual resides before prospective staff members may provide services or be in the vicinity of children.

-must be I the background check components have been completed, the prospective staff member e supervised at all times by someone who has already received a qualifying result on a bund check within the past five years.
+Until all the background check components have been completed, the prospective staff member must be supervised at all times by someone who has already received a qualifying result on a background check within the past five years.

 Check all background checks for which the Lead Agency requires a qualifying result before a prospective child care staff member begins work with children.

 a.
 FBI criminal background check.

-[x] Yes.

-[] No. If no, describe:

 b.
 In-state criminal background check with fingerprints.

-[x] Yes.

-[] No. If no, describe:

 c.
 In-state Sex Offender Registry.

-[x] Yes.

-[] No. If no, describe:

 d.
 In-state child abuse and neglect registry.

-[x] Yes.

-[] No. If no, describe:

 e.
 Name-based national Sex Offender Registry (NCIC NSOR).

-[x] Yes.

-[] No. If no, describe:

 f.
 Interstate criminal background check, as applicable.

-[x] Yes.

-[] No. If no, describe:

 g.
 Interstate Sex Offender Registry check, as applicable.

-[x] Yes.

-[] No. If no, describe:

-h Interstate shild abuse and neglect registry sheek, as applicable
+h.
+Interstate child abuse and neglect registry check, as applicable.

-accordance with the Act.
+i.
+Does the Lead Agency require provisional hires to be supervised by a staff member who received a qualifying result on the comprehensive background check while awaiting results from the provisional hire's full comprehensive background check?

+[x] No. If no, describe: Kansas does not allow provisional hire.

+5.7.13 Completing the criminal background check within a 45-day timeframe a.
+Does the Lead Agency ensure background checks are completed within 45 days (after the date on which the provider submits the request)?